 Regardless the underlying topology, the main contribution from the delivery, as already outlined, comes from the replicas in the persistence area.
-Indeed, the distribution of broadcasts (see Figure 7(c), 7(g), 7(k), and 7(o)) is higher in the persistence area than in the rest of the chart, as plot in Figure 7(d), 7(h), 7(l), and 7(p).
+Indeed, the distribution of broadcasts (see Figure 13(c), 13(g), 13(k), and 13(o)) is higher in the persistence area than in the rest of the chart, as plot in Figure 13(d), 13(h), 13(l), and 13(p).

 Note that message propagation extends also beyond the persistence area but almost only subscribers are reached by the message.
-This behavior is due to the opportunistic dissemination which keeps on informing new subscribers, exploiting vehicles which overheard the message in the persistence area.
-In this way, subscribers are informed, at virtually no cost, much earlier than the time they would enter the persistence area, thus enabling them to take the proper actions, e.g., in case of a traffic congestions or emergency, in advance.
+This behaviour is due to the opportunistic dissemination which keeps on informing new subscribers, exploiting vehicles which overheard the message in the persistence area.
+In this way, subscribers are informed, at virtually no cost, much earlier than the time they would enter the persistence area, thus enabling them to take the proper actions, e.g., in case of a traffic congestion or emergency, in advance.
 This is even more evident in the highway and rural scenario because, given the scarcity of roads, subscribers leaving the persistence area are much likely to travel on the same road, but in the opposite direction, of subscriber going towards that area, thus increasing the probability of opportunistically exchange messages.